All-Ireland Poc Fada Championship: Poc Fada Seniors

 § short course 2001 – took place at the Dundalk Racecourse (two and a half-mile) due to foot-and-mouth disease.

 § Less mountainous course 2012 – The Senior Men's competition was played over the "Lower" course due to the prevailing weather conditions on Finals' Day.
 They started at the 2.14 km course start line pucking to "An Gábhlan" and back to the start line where they turned and repeated the course for a second time.
 The course distance was 4.24 km.

-§ short course 2021 – the women's/juvenile course was used due to heavy fog on the mountains.
+§ short course 2021 – the shorter Camogie/Juvenile course was used due to heavy fog on the mountains.

+§ Section 2 was not used due to high winds.